CelestialCoderZ/FireAlert-System-/README.md

        - Type 'c' for calibration mode
        - Adjust threshold in code:
              | int flameThreshold = 500; |  (Change this value)

+## 🚀 Future Enhancements
+   - GSM module for SMS alerts
+   - WiFi connectivity for remote monitoring
+   - Multiple sensor support
+   - SD card data logging
+   - Mobile app integration
+   - Cloud platform connectivity

+## 🤝 Contributing

+Contributions are welcome!
+Here are ways you can help:

+### 🐛 Reporting Bugs
+- Open an issue with detailed description
+- Include steps to reproduce
+- Add relevant code/screenshots

+### 💡 Suggesting Enhancements
+- Describe the new feature
+- Explain the use case
+- Consider implementation approach

+### 🔧 Code Contributions
+    1. Fork the repository
+    2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
+    3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+    4. Push to the branch (`git push origin feature/AmazingFeature`)
+    5. Open a Pull Request

 ## 🙏 Acknowledgments

 - Adafruit Industries for ST7789 library
 - Arduino community for continuous support
 - Open-source hardware and software contributors

 ## Contact Me
 If you have any questions, suggestions, or feedback, feel free to reach out: